torrentails/RenPy-Script-Builder/README.md

 :r
 ```

-Having labels is all well and good, but a large part of Ren'py is being able to move control from one place to the next.
+Having labels is all well and good, but a large part of Ren'Py is being able to move control from one place to the next.
 This is typically done in two ways: the `jump` keyword and the `call` keyword.

 In your script, these are replaced by `:j` and `:c` respectfully and otherwise operate the same way.